It’s not just you.

 We want to see more classrooms, training programs, and incubators teach these fundamental abilities to the people who need them the most.

-To that end, we are introducing the 1K Workshop, a one-day session in February 2019 to share our teaching methodology for the first time.
+To that end, we are introducing Teach the 1K, a one-day session in February 2019 to share our teaching methodology for the first time.

 If you are interested in developing and broadening access to entrepreneurship within your community, we hope you'll join us.